selftiesoftware/core/README.md

 RepoCad is best served on its website, [repocad.com](http://repocad.com).
 But if you feel adventurous this is all open-source, so [fork](https://help.github.com/articles/fork-a-repo/) all you want!.

 ## Can I help?
-Hell yes.
-Send me an email by writing to me below.
+Oh yes.
+Send an message to the email written below.

 ## License
 Licensed under GPL.
 Please read: